phetsims/phet-info/sim_deployment.md

 Variables to replace in the instructions below:

 ```
-SIM = the name of your sim's repo
+$SIM = the name of your sim's repo
-VERSION = the identifier of your sim, eg "1.0.0-rc.2"
+$VERSION = the identifier of your sim, eg "1.0.0-rc.2"
-USERNAME = your username on spot and figaro
+$USERNAME = your username on spot and figaro
-HOME = your home directory
+$HOME = your home directory
 ```

 **Build process configuration**